Azure/azure-powershell/src/Network/docs/hybrid-2019-03-01/New-AzLoadBalancerInboundNatRule.md

       - `[PrivateIPAllocationMethod <IPAllocationMethod?>]`: Defines how a private IP address is assigned.
 Possible values are: 'Static' and 'Dynamic'.
       - `[ProvisioningState <String>]`: The provisioning state of the network interface IP configuration.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
       - `[PublicIPAddress <IPublicIPAddress>]`: Public IP address bound to the IP configuration.
-        - `[Id <String>]`: Resource ID.
-        - `[Location <String>]`: Resource location.
-        - `[Tag <IResourceTags>]`: Resource tags.
-        - `[AllocationMethod <IPAllocationMethod?>]`: The public IP allocation method.
-Possible values are: 'Static' and 'Dynamic'.
-        - `[DnsSettingDomainNameLabel <String>]`: Gets or sets the Domain name label.The concatenation of the domain name label and the regionalized DNS zone make up the fully qualified domain name associated with the public IP address.
-If a domain name label is specified, an A DNS record is created for the public IP in the Microsoft Azure DNS system.
-        - `[DnsSettingFqdn <String>]`: Gets the FQDN, Fully qualified domain name of the A DNS record associated with the public IP.
-This is the concatenation of the domainNameLabel and the regionalized DNS zone.
-        - `[DnsSettingReverseFqdn <String>]`: Gets or Sets the Reverse FQDN.
-A user-visible, fully qualified domain name that resolves to this public IP address.
-If the reverseFqdn is specified, then a PTR DNS record is created pointing from the IP address in the in-addr.arpa domain to the reverse FQDN.
-        - `[Etag <String>]`: A unique read-only string that changes whenever the resource is updated.
-        - `[IPAddress <String>]`: The IP address associated with the public IP address resource.
-        - `[IPAddressVersion <IPVersion?>]`: The public IP address version.
-Possible values are: 'IPv4' and 'IPv6'.
-        - `[IPConfigurationEtag <String>]`: A unique read-only string that changes whenever the resource is updated.
-        - `[IPConfigurationId <String>]`: Resource ID.
-        - `[IPConfigurationName <String>]`: The name of the resource that is unique within a resource group.
-This name can be used to access the resource.
-        - `[IPConfigurationProvisioningState <String>]`: Gets the provisioning state of the public IP resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
-        - `[IdleTimeoutInMinutes <Int32?>]`: The idle timeout of the public IP address.
-        - `[InnerPublicIPAddress <IPublicIPAddress>]`: The reference of the public IP resource.
-        - `[PrivateIPAddress <String>]`: The private IP address of the IP configuration.
-        - `[PrivateIPAllocationMethod <IPAllocationMethod?>]`: The private IP allocation method.
-Possible values are 'Static' and 'Dynamic'.
-        - `[ProvisioningState <String>]`: The provisioning state of the PublicIP resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
-        - `[ResourceGuid <String>]`: The resource GUID property of the public IP resource.
-        - `[SkuName <PublicIPAddressSkuName?>]`: Name of a public IP address SKU.
-        - `[Subnet <ISubnet>]`: The reference of the subnet resource.
-          - `[Id <String>]`: Resource ID.
-          - `[AddressPrefix <String>]`: The address prefix for the subnet.
-          - `[DefaultSecurityRule <ISecurityRule[]>]`: The default security rules of network security group.
-            - `Access <SecurityRuleAccess>`: The network traffic is allowed or denied.
-Possible values are: 'Allow' and 'Deny'.
-            - `Direction <SecurityRuleDirection>`: The direction of the rule.
-The direction specifies if rule will be evaluated on incoming or outgoing traffic.
-Possible values are: 'Inbound' and 'Outbound'.
-            - `Protocol <SecurityRuleProtocol>`: Network protocol this rule applies to.
-Possible values are 'Tcp', 'Udp', and '*'.
-            - `[Id <String>]`: Resource ID.
-            - `[Description <String>]`: A description for this rule.
-Restricted to 140 chars.
-            - `[DestinationAddressPrefix <String>]`: The destination address prefix.
-CIDR or destination IP range.
-Asterisk '*' can also be used to match all source IPs.
-Default tags such as 'VirtualNetwork', 'AzureLoadBalancer' and 'Internet' can also be used.
-            - `[DestinationApplicationSecurityGroup <IApplicationSecurityGroup[]>]`: The application security group specified as destination.
-            - `[DestinationPortRange <String>]`: The destination port or range.
-Integer or range between 0 and 65535.
-Asterisk '*' can also be used to match all ports.
-            - `[Etag <String>]`: A unique read-only string that changes whenever the resource is updated.
-            - `[Name <String>]`: The name of the resource that is unique within a resource group.
-This name can be used to access the resource.
-            - `[Priority <Int32?>]`: The priority of the rule.
-The value can be between 100 and 4096.
-The priority number must be unique for each rule in the collection.
-The lower the priority number, the higher the priority of the rule.
-            - `[PropertiesDestinationAddressPrefixes <String[]>]`: The destination address prefixes.
-CIDR or destination IP ranges.
-            - `[PropertiesDestinationPortRanges <String[]>]`: The destination port ranges.
-            - `[PropertiesSourceAddressPrefixes <String[]>]`: The CIDR or source IP ranges.
-            - `[PropertiesSourcePortRanges <String[]>]`: The source port ranges.
-            - `[ProvisioningState <String>]`: The provisioning state of the public IP resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
-            - `[SourceAddressPrefix <String>]`: The CIDR or source IP range.
-Asterisk '*' can also be used to match all source IPs.
-Default tags such as 'VirtualNetwork', 'AzureLoadBalancer' and 'Internet' can also be used.
-If this is an ingress rule, specifies where network traffic originates from.
-            - `[SourceApplicationSecurityGroup <IApplicationSecurityGroup[]>]`: The application security group specified as source.
-            - `[SourcePortRange <String>]`: The source port or range.
-Integer or range between 0 and 65535.
-Asterisk '*' can also be used to match all ports.
-          - `[DisableBgpRoutePropagation <Boolean?>]`: Gets or sets whether to disable the routes learned by BGP on that route table.
-True means disable.
-          - `[Etag <String>]`: A unique read-only string that changes whenever the resource is updated.
-          - `[Name <String>]`: The name of the resource that is unique within a resource group.
-This name can be used to access the resource.
-          - `[NsgEtag <String>]`: A unique read-only string that changes whenever the resource is updated.
-          - `[NsgId <String>]`: Resource ID.
-          - `[NsgLocation <String>]`: Resource location.
-          - `[NsgPropertiesProvisioningState <String>]`: The provisioning state of the public IP resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
-          - `[NsgTag <IResourceTags>]`: Resource tags.
-          - `[ProvisioningState <String>]`: The provisioning state of the resource.
-          - `[ResourceGuid <String>]`: The resource GUID property of the network security group resource.
-          - `[ResourceNavigationLink <IResourceNavigationLink[]>]`: Gets an array of references to the external resources using subnet.
-            - `[Id <String>]`: Resource ID.
-            - `[Link <String>]`: Link to the external resource
-            - `[LinkedResourceType <String>]`: Resource type of the linked resource.
-            - `[Name <String>]`: Name of the resource that is unique within a resource group.
-This name can be used to access the resource.
-          - `[Route <IRoute[]>]`: Collection of routes contained within a route table.
-            - `NextHopType <RouteNextHopType>`: The type of Azure hop the packet should be sent to.
-            - `[Id <String>]`: Resource ID.
-            - `[AddressPrefix <String>]`: The destination CIDR to which the route applies.
-            - `[Etag <String>]`: A unique read-only string that changes whenever the resource is updated.
-            - `[Name <String>]`: The name of the resource that is unique within a resource group.
-This name can be used to access the resource.
-            - `[NextHopIPAddress <String>]`: The IP address packets should be forwarded to.
-Next hop values are only allowed in routes where the next hop type is VirtualAppliance.
-            - `[ProvisioningState <String>]`: The provisioning state of the resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
-          - `[RouteTableEtag <String>]`: Gets a unique read-only string that changes whenever the resource is updated.
-          - `[RouteTableId <String>]`: Resource ID.
-          - `[RouteTableLocation <String>]`: Resource location.
-          - `[RouteTablePropertiesProvisioningState <String>]`: The provisioning state of the resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
-          - `[RouteTableTag <IResourceTags>]`: Resource tags.
-          - `[SecurityRule <ISecurityRule[]>]`: A collection of security rules of the network security group.
-          - `[ServiceEndpoint <IServiceEndpointPropertiesFormat[]>]`: An array of service endpoints.
-            - `[Location <String[]>]`: A list of locations.
-            - `[ProvisioningState <String>]`: The provisioning state of the resource.
-            - `[Service <String>]`: The type of the endpoint service.
-        - `[Zone <String[]>]`: A list of availability zones denoting the IP allocated for the resource needs to come from.
       - `[Subnet <ISubnet>]`: Subnet bound to the IP configuration.
     - `[Etag <String>]`: A unique read-only string that changes whenever the resource is updated.
     - `[Name <String>]`: Resource that is unique within a resource group.
 This name can be used to access the resource.